 Your next step after your drawer is empty is to measure your contact paper to fit in the drawer.
 This drawer was wider than the paper, so I made the executive decision to roll it out length wise instead of width wise.
 Meaning it didn’t go all the way back either which was fine for me because this drawer rarely if ever gets opened all the way.

-See, if you look real closely, you can see that it doesn’t go all the way back to the backside of the drawer.
-I’m also really okay with that.
-I promised y’all ain’t nothing perfect up in here and this is no exception.
+If you look real closely, you can see that it doesn’t go all the way back to the backside of this kitchen cabinet drawer.
+I’m really okay with that.
+I promised y’all ain’t nothing perfect up in here and this drawer storage for your lil’ coffee maker pods is no exception.

 Finally, load the k cup storage drawer up with your favorite little baby coffee pods!
 Mine just happen to be the decaf ones from Trader Joes because they’re a great flavor and decent price.